Equality and diversity

 Criminal records may be taken into account for recruitment purposes only when the conviction is relevant.
 Unless the nature of the work demands it, you will not be asked to disclose convictions, which are 'spent' under the Rehabilitation of Offenders Act.
 Having an 'unspent' conviction will not necessarily bar you from employment.
 This will depend on the circumstances and background to your offence(s).

 Please note: however that if your job requires an enhanced check as you will be working with children or vulnerable adults you will be required to declare all convictions, reprimands, final warnings and cautions regardless of whether they are spent or not will continue.
-Please refer to the About the Vacancy sheet for the position you are applying for or, contact the Personnel Section on 01243 534526 for further guidance.
-Alternatively log on to the disclosure calculator website to calculate if your conviction is spent under the new regulations.
+Please refer to the About the Vacancy sheet for the position you are applying for or, contact the Personnel Section via email at Chichesterhr@chichester.gov.uk.
+Alternatively log on to the disclosure calculator website (opens a new window) to calculate if your conviction is spent under the new regulations.

-The rehabilitation periods will not start from the date of conviction as was the case, but will be the period of the sentence plus a "buffer" period starting from the end of the sentence as follows:
+The rehabilitation periods are the period of the sentence plus a "buffer" period starting from the end of the sentence as follows:

 For custodial sentences: